-People often ask us, what we love about Paris.
-The answer is always the same, it feels like coming home.
+People often ask us what we love about Paris.
+The answer is always the same; it feels like coming home.
 It is historical but modern.
 Romantic is an understatement.
-It just feels right, and good.
-We have been to Paris many times; but, never in the Spring.
+It just feels so right, and good.
+We have been to Paris many times, but, never in the Spring time.
 Normally, we travel there off-season, which is dark and gloomy to most, and romantic and intimate to us.
 I had secretly hoped this year (as I do every year) that we could make it to Paris in the Spring.
-I have this fantasy that there will still be a bit of gloom in the sense of the old, dark buildings that make Paris Paris, but, that the beginning of new life brightens the city up, without the sweaty heat of summer.
+Unfortunately, busy schedules and other commitments prohibited us from making the trip, so I did the next best thing by making cream puffs and profiteroles and bringing Paris to us.

 During one of my daydreams of long days sitting near the Siene, drinking Rose and nibbling pastries, I heard that my friend, Jamie was inviting everyone over for April in Paris for the Monthly Mingle.
 I pushed myself away from the computer, dusted off the baking pans, and set out to bake something wonderful.
 Something that I have yet to enjoy when in Paris.